Low Income Home Energy Assistance Program

 Weatherization funding peaked to over 500 million dollars in 2009 and by 2014 had decreased to about 300.
 In 2014, it served over 80 thousand households in over 40 states, out of over 5 million in the LIHEAP program.
+Funding during the COVID pandemic reached $8 billion in 2021 and was about $4 billion a year during the rest of the presidency of Joe Biden.

 In total since 1976, weatherization assisted over 7 million low-income households, which received free home improvements worth an average of about $5,000.
 The most common measures were furnace replacement, attic and wall insulation, and infiltration reduction.
 A random trial in Michigan estimated that the measures reduced energy consumption by 10-20 % on average.

+In 2025, the Trump administration proposed ending the program.

 Funding distribution

 Funding is distributed to each of the fifty states, U.S. territories and tribal governments through the Department of Health and Human Services (HHS).
 Administration of the program is left up to state, territorial or tribal governments.
 Congress also provides the President with limited contingency funds each year, which are reserved for emergency situations and released at the President's discretion.

 LIHEAP offers one-time financial assistance to qualifying low-income households who require support in paying their home heating or cooling bills.
 Applicants must have an income less than 150% of federal poverty level or 60% of state median poverty level to be eligible, however some states have expanded their programs to include more households (for example, in Massachusetts, applicants must be within 60% of the estimated State Median Income).

 LIHEAP provides funding assistance to low-income households, targeting those who are truly vulnerable: the disabled, elderly, and families with preschool-age children.
 Funding is distributed to states or other governmental entities, who administer the program and stems from four sources including: Block grants, the Residential Energy Assistance Challenge Program, Contingency Funds, and Leveraging Incentive Programs.
 Allocations are based on local climate, economic, and demographic formulas.
 Additional funds may be available in emergency situations or as match funds when contributions are provided by local governments, private businesses, or non-profit organizations.
 Final distribution of funds is conducted through the program grantees, which are able to design their programs to meet consumer needs while adhering to the goals and policies of LIHEAP.